 You may decide to appoint someone to act for you as your agent or attorney-in-fact ("agent") under a power of attorney.
-Please note that the form must be satisfactory to us in our discretion and unless prohibited by law, we may refuse, with or without cause, to honor powers of attorney that you grant to others.
+Please note that the form must be satisfactory to us in our discretion.
+We may refuse, with or without cause, to honor powers of attorney at any time, including but not limited to instances where we suspect fraud or abuse on your account, unless state law requires otherwise.